hunglin59638/reich/README.md

 backend/script/build_db.py --out_dir /path/to/reich_db
 ```
 It will download NT blastdb and convert to fasta.
 Then, use human nt fasta to build bowtie2 index.
 The fasta excluded human nt will be used to non-human pathogen detection.
 Hisat2 index for human removal will be download from [hisat2](https://daehwankimlab.github.io/hisat2/download/).

 It will take about 4-6 hours to download and build the database.
-The database size is about 180G.
+The database size is about 180 GB.
 Please make sure you have enough disk space.

 Expected output:
 ```